remla25-team3/app-service/README.md

 - [x] Fetches restaurant review sentiment predictions from `model-service` through REST requests
   - [ ] `model-service` domain name is passed as an environment variable
+- [ ] Provides an endpoint to have `model-service` update or confirm its prediction of a restaurant review's sentiment (_TODO: needs to be actually implemented, but endpoint exists_)
 - [x] Integrates `lib-version` to display the latest version
 - [x] Automatic versioning based on Git version tag
 - [x] Automatic artifact release through a GitHub Actions workflow